Dwaraka-Poreddy/android-mental-model-atlas/README.md

 - A chapter is often too large before it becomes too small.
 - Questions should emerge naturally from existing knowledge.
+- Curiosity should never be manufactured.
 - Repetition frequently disguises itself as explanation.
+- Relationships are often easier to understand than terminology.
+- Concrete examples should introduce abstractions.
 - The best conceptual bridges use information the reader already knows.
 - Missing concepts often reveal themselves only after surrounding concepts are written.
 - Some sections deserve promotion into standalone chapters.